franciscacpereira/Q-bert-CG-project/README.md

 ## Installation Guide

 The language used was C++ along with the toolkit *OpenFrameworks*.
 The IDE I used was *Visual Studio*.
-However, I know that *VS Code* can be used, aswell as other IDE's, which I would recommend the use of considering the poor experience I has with VS.
+However, I know that *VS Code* can be used, aswell as other IDE's, which I would recommend the use of, considering the poor experience I had with VS.

 1. Follow the instruction on the official website of [openframeworks](https://openframeworks.cc/download/)
    * Note 1: Choose version 0.12.0